hazendaz/whitespace-maven-plugin/README.md

 ## Options

 - ```projectBasedir``` is defaulted to ${project.basedir}/src and can be overridden.
 If 'src' is dropped and simply using basedir, do note that multi module build will effective run more than once against module files.
-- ```entensions``` A comma delimited list of files to format with default of "css,groovy,html,java,js,json,kt,md,properties,scala,sh,wsdl,xhtml,xml,xsd,yaml,yml".
+- ```entensions``` A comma delimited list of files to format with default of "css,groovy,html,java,js,json,jsp,jspx,kt,md,properties,scala,sh,wsdl,xhtml,xml,xsd,yaml,yml".

 ## Requirements ##